FirelyTeam/firely-docs-firely-server/reference/programming_api/resourceresolver.rst

 You can also get access to conformance resources directly through the ``IAdministrationSearchRepository``.
 However, using the ``IAsyncResourceResolver`` implementation provides extras:

+- Conformance resources are cached in memory.
 - StructureDefinition resources have a freshly calculated snapshot.
 This is important for correct validation.
-- ValueSets have a fresh expansion.
-- Conformance resources are cached in memory.
+- When a ValueSet is expanded (e.g. during a validation), the expansion is cached along with the ValueSet itself.
+ValueSets are not expanded by Firely Server by default, but they may have an expansion already present when loaded into the administration database.